get2nav/Linux-Server-Configuration/README.md

 In lightsail account in networking table del 80/SSH Port and add 2200/tcp and 123/tcp

-account will then get disconnected

-then login using
+Account will then get disconnected, then login using

-ssh ubuntu@54.91.64.48 -p 2200 -i LightsailDefaultPrivateKey-us-east-1.pem
+$ ssh ubuntu@54.91.64.48 -p 2200 -i LightsailDefaultPrivateKey-us-east-1.pem